enf644/ax/README.md

 # Getting started
 ## Install Ax
-The Ax is a python application available as a pypi package.
-Run this simple command to install Ax:
+The Ax is a python application available as a [pypi](https://pypi.org/) package.
+You can install and run Ax in **1 minute**.
+No configuration is required.
+All you need is to run this simple command to install **Ax**:

 ```pip install ax```